junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

    encodes its bit representation.
 Now `V1_k` MUST be in `[0, H + abs(L)]`.
    In order for Aggregators to verify `V1_k` doesn't exceed `H + abs(L)`, the Client also computes `U1_k = H + abs(L) - V1_k`, so Aggregators can run the
-   protocol in Section 4.1 of {{PINE}} to turn this inequality check into equality check.
+   protocol in Section 4.1 of {{ROCT23}} to turn this inequality check into equality check.
 1. It records a success bit `g_k` of 1, indicating it has passed.
 1. It sets `S_k = 0`.
 This is a single field element being secret-shared.